SvenAugustus/tank-war/README.md

 # The War of Tank

 #### Description
-**The game of tank war based on Java Swing which you can learn stating Java SE, and Simple Netty Server. **
+**The game of tank war based on Java Swing which you can learn to start Java SE, and Simple Netty Server.**

 #### How to Start
 ```